Bio

 Chuck Elliott, WXPN's Sleepy Hollow

-Philly-based Tracy Colletto has garnered comparisons to Alanis Morissette and Joni Mitchell for her songwriting and vocal style.
-Her other influences are Broadway and Frank Sinatra music, since she heard a ton of that growing up.
+Award-winning songwriter Tracy Colletto has been told she sounds a little bit like Tori Amos, Alanis Morissette and Joni Mitchell combined.
+Her other influences are Broadway and Frank Sinatra tunes, since she heard many of them growing up.
+She also has a classical voice and musical theater background.
 For the most part, Tracy likes to write about personal perseverance and journeys to far-away places.